- What is SRE?

 - DevOps enables business transformation by reducing costs, increasing efficiency, and creating new revenue streams.
 The value of the SRE role is not just in the delivery of software.
 SREs enable a culture of innovation and problem-solving by championing open-source technologies, standards, and best practices.
 They help organizations grow by removing the silos between development, operations, and marketing that have traditionally constrained their growth.

-- DevOps teams usually write code, test it, and push it into production in order to deliver software that helps someone’s issue.
+- DevOps teams usually write code, test it, and push it into production to deliver software that helps someone’s issue.
 CI/CD pipelines are set up and run by DevOps teams.
 They also perform Site Reliability Engineering.
 The SRE team’s analysis differs somewhat.
-They want to know why something went wrong in order to prevent it from happening again.
+They want to know why something went wrong to prevent it from happening again.

 - SRE was designed to create a set of techniques and metrics that allow for better collaboration and service delivery in DevOps, whereas culture and solidarity among separated teams are the focus of DevOps.